jwplayer/jwplayer-sdk-documentation/ios-3.x.x/docs/index.md

 *  Picture in Picture representation.

-## Intended Audience
+!!!
-This guide assumes that you have the necessary Objective C or Swift and iOS development skills to build and compile advanced iOS applications using XCode.
-It also assumes that you are familiar with online media technologies such as Apple HTTP Live Streaming (HLS), MP4, and H.264/AAC.
+This guide assumes that you have the necessary development skills to build advanced iOS applications.
+!!!